Have a solid set of explanations when you forecast explosive growth or risk not getting funded.

 Government body approval: In this case, government approval is required for either widespread use or even for your solution to be used at all.
 Examples here are a drug that gets FDA approval, or a communications technology that gets FCC approval.

 Finding a new high volume usage model: In 1989, at the drug company Pfizer, scientists Peter Dunn and Albert Wood created a drug called sildenafil citrate that they believed would be useful in treating high blood pressure and angina, a chest pain associated with coronary heart disease.
-This drug later became Viagra, which is used to treat erectile dysfunction, apparently a very high volume market opportunity.
+This drug later became Viagra, which is used to treat erectile dysfunction, apparently a very high volume market opportunity, ushering many other companies to search for viable alternatives, such as Cialis that’s available at local pharmacies, as well as online pharmacies like Blink Health, for example

 This is not an exhaustive list, but you get the idea.